AnnaZaragoza/KeepItClean/README.md

 - Sort lists of tasks and reports
 - Focus mouse on new task/report when created
 - Check for bad language content (as the tasks and reports are free text editable)

+## Acknowledgements
+- This project has been created from scratch.
+- It is an idea of my partner who's the owner of 2 AirBnB apartments.